Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Introduction

-\begin{enumerate} \item the definition of an end-to-end validation framework for autonomous robots based on encoded instruction graphs; \item the introduction of a novel approach that encodes a navigation graph utilizing cryptographic hashes to encode environment features, and \item the definition of a set of methods that allow robots to follow encoded mission instructions while validating their sensor data without external feedback. \end{enumerate}
+The main contributions of this work are: \begin{enumerate} \item the definition of an end-to-end validation framework for autonomous robots based on encoded instruction graphs; \item the definition and validation of a novel approach to use cryptographic hashes to encode a navigation graph that maps environment features; and \item the definition and validation of methods that allow robots to follow encoded mission instructions while validating their sensor data without external feedback. \end{enumerate}

 The remainder of this paper is organized as follows.
 In Section~II, we overview previous works that address security issues in robotic systems.
-Section~III then introduces the proposed framework, and describes different use cases.
-From Section~IV onward, we delve into a proof of concept for robotic navigation.
-In that direction, Section~IV introduces the implementation details for an encoded navigation graph, with Section~V presenting the methodology we have followed in our simulations and experiments.
-Section~VI describes the experimental results.
+Section~III then introduces the proposed framework, describes different use cases, and discusses the potentials and limitations of our framework.
+Section~IV presents the implementation details of a proof of concept for robotic navigation, using an encoded navigation graph.
+Then, Section~V describes the methodology we have followed in our simulations and experiments and Section~VI presents the experimental results.
 Finally, Section~VII concludes the work and outlines future research directions.